khaithiencanh/aml-diffusion/README.md

 ## 📄 Abstract

-Biomedical datasets often contain a large sample imbalance and are subject to strict privacy constraints, which together hinder the development of accurate machine learning models.
-One potential solution is to generate synthetic images, as this can improve data availability while preserving patient privacy.
-However, it remains difficult to generate synthetic images of sufficient quality for training robust classifiers.
+Biomedical datasets are often constrained by stringent privacy requirements and frequently suffer from severe class imbalance.
+These two aspects hinder the development of accurate machine learning models.
+While generative AI offers a promising solution, producing synthetic images of sufficient quality for training robust classifiers remains challenging.

-We demonstrate how synthetic images generated with a fine-tuned stable diffusion model using LoRA weights when guided by real few-shot samples of the target white blood cell classes, can enhance classifier performance for limited data.
+This work addresses the classification of individual white blood cells, a critical task in diagnosing hematological malignancies such as acute myeloid leukemia (AML).
+We introduce CytoDiff, a stable diffusion model fine-tuned with LoRA weights and guided by few-shot samples that generates high-fidelity synthetic white blood cell images.

-When training a ResNet classifier, accuracy increased from 27.3% to 78.4% (+51.1%) by adding 5000 synthetic images per class to a small and highly imbalanced real dataset.
-For a CLIP-based classifier, the accuracy improved from 61.8% to 76.8% (+15.0%).

-The synthetic images are highly similar to real images, and they can help overcome dataset limitations, enhancing model generalization.
-Our results establish synthetic images as a tool in biomedical research, improving machine learning models, and facilitating medical diagnosis and research.
+Our approach demonstrates substantial improvements in classifier performance when training data is limited.
+Using a small, highly imbalanced real dataset, the addition of 5,000 synthetic images per class improved ResNet classifier accuracy from 27% to 78% (+51%).
+Similarly, CLIP-based classification accuracy increased from 62% to 77% (+15%).
+These results establish synthetic image generation as a valuable tool for biomedical machine learning, enhancing data coverage and facilitating secure data sharing while preserving patient privacy.